thirdtank/adrs.cloud/design-issues.md

   - sets created\_at
   - allows / requires commenting
 - A "model" should, automatically:
-  - return itself with its generated info from create
   - have associations on it, based on schema (explicit, but pre-generated)
   - allow rich type conversion to/from column type
 - Scheam ergonomics